winlab406/CNN-for-identifying-signal/README.md

 which are named "-1","1" and "1" respectively. "-1" represents the "illegal broadcasting","1" represents the "legal broadcasting" whereas "0" represents the "noise".

+#about model
+a pre-trained cnn model is provided for your testing